Malav5372/BayesMax/BayesOptiPy/README.md

 ### Installation

-If you prefer, you can clone it and run the setup.py file.
+feel free to clone it and run the setup.py file.
 Use the following commands to get a copy from Github and install all dependencies:

     git clone https://github.com/Malav5372/BayesMax.git